AnasAito/Semantic-parser/README.md

-# Shemantic-parser
+# Semantic-parser

 ## Overview :

-- a set of functions that help you parse [shemantic scholar](https://www.semanticscholar.org/paper/DAG-GNN%3A-DAG-Structure-Learning-with-Graph-Neural-Yu-Chen/1d6b8803f6f6b188802275210eb5d7839644a8b5) paper page content  .
+- The code is a set of functions that help you parse [semantic scholar](https://www.semanticscholar.org/paper/DAG-GNN%3A-DAG-Structure-Learning-with-Graph-Neural-Yu-Chen/1d6b8803f6f6b188802275210eb5d7839644a8b5) paper page content.
-- given a paper id the main function will return a json file of all the important infromations about the paper
-- this will be the base for our api for the [shemantic-vis app](https://github.com/AnasAito/Shemantic-vis##)
+Given a paper's id, the main function will return a .json file of all the important information about the paper.
+This will also serve as the base for the [semantic-vis app's API](https://github.com/AnasAito/Shemantic-vis##).

 ## Motivation  :

->  Why making this parser if an api for shemantic scholar already exist ?
+>  A semantic scholar's API already exists, then why make this parser?
-- Yes an api exist but the data that offer is shallow ( abstract , title , citations and refs ) but no topics or sorting of citations niether the refernces
+- The Data offered by the existant API is shallow (abstract , title , citations and refs ), it lacks many information such as topics, sorting of citations and refrences and more...
+> So how does this work?
-- our parser load the paper page and parse all the data about the citations or the paper , plus you can make some sorting on the citation list and also the ref one
+- This tool loads the paper page and then parse all the data about the citations or the paper.
+Also, you can make some sorting on the citation list and the reference's

 ## Response Format :
 ```yaml
 {